 Avoid Browser Resizing

-It’s best to crop and re-sample your images to make them the exact size they will be display on your website.
+It’s best to crop and re-sample your images to make them the exact size they will be displayed on your website.
 This will keep loading times down to a minimum.
-A lot of sites have resizing built into them, however if you’re using a 1000x1000px image and only displaying them at 300x300px why make everyone visiting your site wait for those extra pixels to load?
+A lot of sites have resizing built into them, however, if you’re using a 1000x1000px image and only displaying them at 300x300px why make everyone visiting your site wait for those extra pixels to load?
 Instead, crop the image with the WordPress crop tool or change it to the correct dimensions in Photoshop.

 Finding the Exact Image Size You Need

-- Using the Chrome browser, press F12 or right click anywhere inside the web page and select “Inspect Element”.
+- Using the Chrome browser, press F12 or right-click anywhere inside the web page and select “Inspect Element”.

 - In the new window that appears in your browser, click on the magnifying glass to turn on the inspection process.

 3. Now click on the image to reveal its dimensions.
 The Chrome inspection tool displays the image width and height – the first number is always the width.

 When you upload an image to the media library, WordPress will generate three additional sizes for each image, a thumbnail, a medium-size and large size in the same aspect width to height ratio of the uploaded image.

 You can change the default sizes of these auto-generated images to approximate the sizes that you’ll most often be using on your site.
 You can do this by going to the WordPress Dashboard > “Settings” > “Media”.
 Going forward you’ll find these new sizes will be saved in the Media library.